Workshop on Cyber Threat Intelligence and Hunting with AI

 - Models for forecasting cyber-attacks and measuring impact

 - Threat actor groups & techniques

 - Semantic modeling, data representation and fusion for CTI

 - Models that take into consideration Deception and Uncertainty in cyber-attack attribution

-- Indicators of compromise and how to detect/mitigate
+- Indicators of compromise and behavior and how to detect/mitigate

 - Visualization techniques for intelligence analysis and investigation